ellaism/ellaism.org/roadmaps.md

 ecosystem for Ellaism.
 As a result, protocol specifications need to be created and maintained as a common ground.
-Currently, while it has been improved along the years, Ethereum still has many errors and missing pieces both in its Yellow Paper, and in the Ethereum Inprovement Proposals repository.
+Currently, while it has been improved along the years, Ethereum still has many errors and missing pieces both in its Yellow Paper, and in the Ethereum Improvement Proposals repository.
 In the coming year, we plan to:

 * Create a clearly defined editor process for protocol specifications.